pages-cms/hunvreus.github.com/_posts/2013-02-27-china-and-open-source.md

 The demand from companies is quickly shifting, you just have to take a look at companies like [Taobao][3], [Dianping][4] or [Douban][5] to know that (Baidu was left aside intentionally).
 It is hardly impacting things yet though.
 I actually believe that this tension is a good indicator of business opportunities.

 Now this is not to say that there are no local initiatives.
-Especially in first tier city (Shanghai, Beijing, Shenzhen...), you can find active local communities.
+Especially in first tier cities (Shanghai, Beijing, Shenzhen...), you can find active local communities.
 They do however usually suffer from one of the following problems:

 - **Fragmented and territorial**.
 There are decently sized niche OSS communities that are pretty active.
 The Python community in Beijing and Shanghai, for example.
 However they are very silo-ed and territorial.
 This may work fine for the more crowded Western scene, but prevents the collaboration and knowledge transfer that would help other local communities get off the ground.